ucdavis-bioinformatics-training/2021-ASM-genome-assembly/markdown_docs/assembly.md

 ## Assembling a bacterial genome with PacBio sequence data

-The data and pipeline in this tutorial are adapted from [**Complete Genome Sequence of *Bacillus* sp.
-Strain Rz2MS9, a Multitrait Plant Growth Promoter**](https://journals.asm.org/doi/full/10.1128/MRA.00623-20 When referring to this pipeline, please cite the publication.
+The data and pipeline in this tutorial are adapted from **Complete Genome Sequence of *Bacillus* sp.
+Strain Rz2MS9, a Multitrait Plant Growth Promoter**.
+When referring to this pipeline, please cite the [publication]((https://journals.asm.org/doi/full/10.1128/MRA.00623-20).

 ### Explore the sequence data